 If you’re in the US, look for a bank or credit union that’s FDIC insured.
 Most of them are, and they’ll have a sign on their door and a notice on their website saying so.
 If they don’t charge you a fee to have a savings account with them, open one up and be done with it.
 It’s also good to make sure you’re able to easily add money to your account.

 Stop right now and get a savings account opened.
 Here are the ones I use:

 If you want a super easy way to both open a savings account and to start automatically saving, I use and recommend Digit.
 (Digit is totally my favorite way to automatically build savings.)
 To use Digit, you’ll need a checking account and a phone you can text with.
 Read the review for more details on how it works.

 I have my emergency fund at Capital One 360 because they let you easily create multiple, individually named accounts.
 So I have one named (appropriately enough) Jackie’s Emergency Fund.
-To open an account with Capital One 360, just click that link, choose Open Now under the 360 Savings Account section, and follow the directions.
+To open an account with them, just click this referral link (you’ll get a bonus if you meet their opening deposit amount), choose Apply Now under the 360 Savings Account section, and follow the directions.

 If you absolutely don’t want to open your emergency fund savings account right this very moment, at the very least add it to your calendar now and commit to doing so within the next 7 days.
 It won’t take long and is very important.
 No matter what, pick a safe place to park your emergency fund.